 Frequently Asked Questions (FAQs) About LLC Taxes

 In this article, we’ve covered the basic rules about LLC taxes at the federal level.
 There is much more that could be said about LLC taxes, however.
 Below we address some questions about LLC taxes that come up often.
-If you have additional questions, feel free to post them in the Fit Small Business Forum, and we’ll get back to you with an answer.

 Some common questions business owners ask about LLC taxes are:

 How do you file taxes for LLCs with no income?

 An LLC is required to file tax returns each year that the LLC is in existence.
 If there’s a year when the LLC has zero income, a tax return still needs to be filed for that year.
 It’s okay to state zero income on an LLC tax return if that’s the truth.

 When are LLC taxes due?

 LLC tax returns are due on March 15th or April 15th.
 The tax filing deadline is March 15th to file LLC taxes as a partnership or S-corporation.
 The deadline is April 15th to file LLC taxes as a sole proprietor or C-corporation.
 LLC taxes are paid quarterly through a process called estimated tax.

 How much are the LLC taxes in California?